(Click on the map to enlarge it)

 Through my work as a linguist, I hope to take part in this collective endeavour: understand, document and support the Melanesian languages of the Pacific Ocean.
 My personal contribution to the field takes the form of data collection on the languages spoken in the far northern Vanuatu (Torres & Banks islands), and far eastern Solomons (Vanikoro island, in Temotu province) – see more detail on my Fieldwork page.

 Because these languages are not written and are spoken by small island communities, this means that I have spent a fair part of the last few years in the field.
 What I do is simply live with the people, share their daily activities, and get them to teach me their various languages.

 Once back home, I try to make sense of my handwritten notes and publish them, in order to share my findings from the field with the rest of the world's community of linguists.
 This can take the form of academic papers on specific points of these languages, or complete grammars and dictionaries.

 Also, I try to make my research meaningful outside the world of academic linguists.
 This includes collaborating with non-linguists (anthropologists, archaeologists, ethnomusicologists…); sharing knowledge with a wider audience (e.g. via this website, or via documentaries and interviews); and making my expertise useful to the communities of speakers themselves – e.g. through the creation of booklets to promote vernacular literacy, or to keep the memory of traditional oral stories.

 On this homepage, you will find some maps of the relevant archipelagoes, and see the detail of the individual languages on which I have done fieldwork.
-You can browse my fieldwork photos, and access my audio archives.
+You can browse my fieldwork photos or videos, and access my audio archives.
 From my publications page, you can download my thesis, or my research papers.

 If you can read French (icon in menus), you can also travel to Motalava, a small island of northern Vanuatu, and become familiar with the culture and language of the Motalava people.
 Or you can learn about the fate of the French navigator Lapérouse, who disappeared on the island of Vanikoro, one day of 1788.